 - Blood samples

 The most common port placement is in the chest area, just below the collarbone.
 As seen in the photo above, I had mine in this location on my right side.
-Additionally, other places a port can be placed are:
+Additionally, other potential port placement areas are:

 - In the inner arms